Picovoice/llm-compression-benchmark/README.md

 ### Perplexity Loss

 Perplexity measures the models' language modeling capabilities.
-Research has shown that perplexity is very sensitive to quantization and can be used to detect deterioration in the model's output distribution early on.

 ## Data

-All required data for the benchmark is available under the `/res` folder But if you wish to reproduce it find out how the data is curated or change it you can follow the sections below.
+The'/res' folder contains all required data for the benchmark.
+To reproduce it, follow the sections below.

 ### MMLU